 After dozens of documented actions against Negroes — and perhaps hundreds or thousands of undocumented ones — white neighborhoods did not need gates, or walls, or fences to remain segregated.

-Eventually, after years of separation, the white people who lived in these communities came to believe — many of them — that black people chose not to live next to them, because they preferred “their own kind.”
+Eventually, after years of separation, white people who lived in these communities came to believe — many of them — that black people chose not to live next to them, because they preferred “their own kind.”

-I don’t know.
 I met a black man down here the other day.
 He told me he had been a Marine who helped liberate Kuwait during the first Gulf War.

 He cleans the pool.
-Maybe I’ll ask him.

 Billy Lee